Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: Notation

-Throughout the paper, we assume the solution map $\phi_{f}$ to be well-defined, unique, and continuous in $x$ and $t$.
-Such well-posedness can be guaranteed using relatively mild smoothness conditions on $f$, see e.g. Thm.~3.1 and Thm.~3.4 in~\cite{khalil2002nonlinear}.
+Throughout the paper, we assume the solution map $\phi_{f}$ to be well-defined, unique, and jointly continuous in $x$ and $t$.
+Such well-posedness can be guaranteed using relatively mild smoothness conditions on $f$, see e.g. Cors.~3 and 4 in Sec.~7 of~\cite{arnold1992ODEs}.
 An exception is made for finite-time stable systems where uniqueness at the origin is relaxed using the weakened conditions provided in~\cite{bhat2000FiniteTimeStability}, Section 2.
 Under these conditions, the solution map $\phi_{f}$ satisfies the semigroup property

 We say that $G\subseteq\Omega$ is forward invariant for $f$ if $\phi_{f}(x,t)\in G$ for all $x\in G$ and $t\geq 0$.